secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

  - [ ] TODO maybe merge with versioning section before
  - [ ] TODO keep in mind the secure crypto config interface, which should be able to use these naming conventions in multiple programming langauges

+ -  [ ] TODO possibly: SCC_SecurityLevel_**Security Level Number" ?
+Put the corresponding number in **Security Level Number** depending for which security level the SCC is created for.

 ## Data Structures {#dataStructures}